 Like the other Royal Caribbean ships, the Wonder of the Seas offers both complimentary and specialty restaurants with loads of dining options.
-Complimentary restaurants and cafes are included in your cruise fare, while the specialty dining locations are offered at an additional fee.
+Complimentary restaurants and cafes are included in your cruise fare, while specialty dining locations are offered at an additional fee.

 The Main Dining Room is the standard place to enjoy dinner.
 There are two separate dining times, in addition to My Time dining, where you can visit at any time in a specific window.
-Reservations for My Time dining can also be made in the app or at the main dining room.
+Reservations for My Time dining can also be made in the app or in the main dining room.

 There’s also the Windjammer Cafe, the buffet on the ship.
 The Wonder of the Seas offers the largest Windjammer yet, and it’s absolutely huge, wrapping around a whole section of the ship.
-There’s loads of seating, including some quieter tables in the center between the two buffet areas.
+There are loads of seating, including some quieter tables in the center between the two buffet areas.
 Currently, there are crew members serving buffet items and getting beverages, although I’m not sure if that will change in the future.

 Other complimentary venues include the Park Cafe (sandwiches and salads), Sorrento’s Pizza, Cafe Promenade, El Loco Fresh (fresh Mexican food by the Sports Zone), Solarium Bistro, and Boardwalk Dog House (hot dogs on the Boardwalk).